ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

     -D OPENCV_ENABLE_NONFREE=ON \
     -D BUILD_EXAMPLES=ON ..
 ```
 Compile & install opencv by running the following command.
-Use flag -j8 if you have 8 CPU cores or -j4 if you have 4 CPU cores.
 ```
-make -j8
+make -j8                             # Use -j4 instead if your CPU has 4 cores.
 sudo make install
 sudo ldconfig
 ```